 Easy to Take Down/Destroy

 Sometimes you have to be prepared for the worst.
-In this case, that might mean quickly destroying your indoor garden.
+In this case, that might mean quickly destroying your indoor marijuana setup.
 A grow tent is much easier to take down, hide, and/or dispose of than dismantling an entire grow room.
 Plus, if you do need to dispose of your tent, you can – just as easily as you can replace it.

-Lighting your Grow Tent
+Lighting Your Grow Tent

 When you are growing marijuana using an indoor grow tent, you will need a grow lamp.
 Grow lamps provide plants with a reliable source of energy to start healthy, vigorous, and fast-growing marijuana plants.
 When using a small grow tent, connecting LED grow lights is straightforward.
 The grow light is set above the plants pointing down, to make sure that it promotes upward and robust growth of the plant.